 To be eligible to receive PCA Services, you must:

-- Live in Minnesota
+- Live in the state of Minnesota

-- Be able to make decisions about your own care or have someone who can make decisions for you
+- Be able to make decisions about your care or have someone who can make decisions for you

-- Need “constant supervision” or “hands on assistance” to complete at least 1 ADL or have Level 1 Behavior
+- Be in need of “constant supervision” or “hands-on assistance” to complete at least one Activity of Daily Living (ADL) or have Level 1 Behavior

-At the PCA Assessment, a Public Health Nurse (PHN) will ask you questions and observe you to determine your need for PCA Services.
-As mentioned above, in order to qualify for services you need to be “dependent” in at least one Activity of Daily Living (ADL) or have Level 1 behavior.
-If you need assistance with several ADLs, you will get more help than if you need assistance with one or two ADLs.
+At a PCA Assessment, a Public Health Nurse (PHN) will ask you questions and evaluate your needs to determine your eligibility for PCA services.
+As mentioned above, in order to qualify for services, you need to be “dependent” in at least one ADL or have Level 1 behavior.
+If you need assistance with several ADLs, you will get more help than if you require assistance with one or two ADLs.

-Can I Choose My Caregiver?
+Can I Choose My PCA?